enterspeedhq/enterspeed-docs/docs/examples/umbraco-cloud-nextjs/2-configuring-umbraco-cloud.md

 ## Sending content to Enterspeed manually

 When you click **Save and publish** in Umbraco, the content will automatically be sent to Enterspeed.
-There may be cases where you need to trigger it manually.
+But since we just updated our hostname, all of our content now has a new URL, which we need to be synced to Enterspeed.
+We do this by manually triggering an update.

 To send content manually to Enterspeed go to the **Content** tab in the top menu.
 Click the **Enterspeed content** tab and select **Seed**.